 How do the seller’s other bikes look like?
 If everything is clean and well, then the bike will be excellent, but this is not the only factor to buy a used dirt bike.

-If a lot of crashes are seen on a dirt bike, then they will be visible on the subframe and frame.
+If many crashes are seen on a dirt bike, they will be visible on the subframe and frame.
 Check unusual bends and cracks at the place of weld or where two sections meet.

 The fuel tank is the stomach of a dirt bike.
 If there is rust inside the fuel tank, then the performance of the bike will be deficient, so do not buy the bike without checking the fuel tank.

-If possible, touch inside the fuel tank with the help of your fingers, it will give a good sense of rust.
+If possible, touch inside the fuel tank with the help of your fingers.
+It will give a good sense of rust.
 Fuel filters are also an excellent way to judge a fuel tank.

-Apply front brake while driving the bike, and when the front suspension is pressed and comes to its place without any loud noise, then the suspension of the bike is okay.
+Apply the front brake while driving the bike, and when the front suspension is pressed and comes to its place without any loud noise, then the suspension of the bike is okay.

 Jump the bike by sitting on top of the seat.
 And see if the rear suspension comes to its usual place or not, without springing up and down.

 It is crucial to check the air filter.
 It will know whether the maintenance of the bike was being done at the appropriate time or not.

-If the coolant is of brown color, then it means that dust and engine oil have taken possession of it.
+If the coolant is brown, then it means that dust and engine oil have taken possession of it.
 In such a situation, you may have to spend a lot of money while repairing the bike.
 So do not buy a motorcycle without doing this test.

-Make sure to check the radiator before doing the test drive, because after the bike is warm, you cannot remove the radiator cap.
+Make sure to check the radiator before doing the test drive because after the bike is warm, you cannot remove the radiator cap.
 Look for dents and broken fins on the radiator.

 Check the condition of the swing arm and also make sure the wheel should be in the middle.
 Dent and damage are easily detected on this.

-To check the bearing, rotate the tire, there should be no scrap in the between; otherwise, the bearing will have to be replaced.
+To check the bearing, rotate the tire the there should be no scrap in the between; otherwise, the bearing will have to be replaced.

 Clutch & Brakes Lever

 Clutch and brake can be easily bent & break.
 It would not have been so expensive if there were not more than one to replace.
 Rear brake pedals and shift gears may also break.

 Check the disc brakes by looking at the wear indicator.
-If the brake pads are going to be exhausted, then it is essential to replicate them, and they are not very expensive.
+If the brake pads will be exhausted, then it is essential to replicate them, and they are not very expensive.

 You will easily come to know about it only after seeing it.
 But once you do a test ride, you will be known whether the handlebar is in good condition or not.